Are Quest Cookies Healthy? Here Is The Answer

 Although there are more protein sources in frosted cookies, they are significantly lower in protein than the protein cookies variety.

-For comparison, most Quest protein cookies have more fiber than in a fiber one chewy bar.
+If compared, most Quest protein cookies have more fiber than in a fiber one chewy bar.

 The fiber in Quest protein cookies comes from various fiber-rich sources such as soluble corn fiber, polydextrose and cellulose.

-Peanut butter chocolate chip12
+Peanut butter chocolate chip | 12 |

-Chocolate cake (frosted cookie)3
+Chocolate cake (frosted cookie) | 3 |

-Quest protein cookies are low to moderate in sodium containing 190 to 230mg per serving, depending on the flavor.
-The Quest frosted cookies are even lower in sodium, with less than 100mg per serving.
+Quest protein cookies are low to moderate in sodium containing 190 to 230mg per cookie, depending on the flavor.

 Fortunately, Quest cookies are not bad for you in terms of sodium as long as you consume them in moderation.

-Peanut butter chocolate chip230
+Peanut butter chocolate chip | 230 |

-Chocolate cake (frosted cookie)95
+Chocolate cake (frosted cookie) | 95 |

 Quest cookies are good for weight loss as they are low in sugar (1g or less).
 In addition, they are high in protein and fiber, which help you feel satisfied for longer and prevent unnecessary eating.

 Is soluble corn fiber keto?
 I know some of you might be wondering this.
 Soluble corn fiber is keto friendly as it does not spike blood sugar levels like regular sugar or maltodextrin.
-However, it’s still important to consume it in moderation.

 Quest cookies are not highly processed, but they do contain processed ingredients like vegetable oils and sea salt.